sciZer0/7/v/README.md

 The U blockchain also provides **extremely-generous incentives** to the early blockchain contributors, and also highly-generous incentives to each of its contributors in general.

-At best, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow about **1 billion people** from around the world to make life-changing money from investing NO MONEY, also allowing **billions of people** to  benefit from it.
+At best, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow about **1 billion people** from around the world to make life-changing money from investing NO MONEY, also allowing **billions of other people** to  benefit from it.

 The narrative defined by the blockchain also involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.